-5. What length of sports sponsorship programme do you want?
+5. What length of sports sponsorship program do you want?

 In sports sponsorship, brands obviously can’t expect to see full results in one day.
-However, there are certainly programmes that can generate an instant impact – for example event sponsorship, which condenses all the visibility in a single powerful moment.
+However, there are certain programs that can generate an instant impact – for example, event sponsorship, which condenses all the visibility in a single powerful moment.